 If you’re in the market for a new credit card, why not apply for a credit card with travel features?
 Complimentary insurance can save you hundreds before you’ve even left the country.
 There are even cards which offer extended interest-free terms for up to a year or more.

-Compare travel cards for Ireland
+Compare international travel insurance options for Ireland

 Travel card, debit card or credit card?

 You shouldn’t have a problem using any Visa or Mastercard product at Irish shops and ATMs.
 American Express can also be used, but at fewer places.
 Diners Club is accepted in fewer places than American Express and Discover cards are not accepted at all.

 Travel money options for Ireland at a glance